-These guidelines do not view LOA in the context of a single ordinal that drives all implementation specific requirements.
-Rather, by combining appropriate business and privacy risk management side-by-side with mission need, agencies are encouraged to consider IAL, AAL, and FAL as distinct options; while many systems will have the same numerical level for each of IAL, AAL, and FAL, this not a requirement and agencies should not assume they will be the same in any given system.
-Section 5 provides options that support agency selection of the appropriate IAL, AAL and FAL combinations while adhering to OMB M-04-04 to protect government digital services.
+These guidelines retire the concept of traditional LOA as a single ordinal that drives all implementation specific requirements.
+Rather, by combining appropriate business and privacy risk management side-by-side with mission need, agencies will select IAL, AAL, and FAL as distinct options; while many systems will have the same numerical level for each of IAL, AAL, and FAL, this not a requirement and agencies should not assume they will be the same in any given system.

 The components of identity assurance detailed in these guidelines are as follows: